strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 ```

 Wait till the pod gets into the `Ready` state.
-Once it is ready, our next step will be to generate our `topics.json` file.
+Once it is ready, our next step will be to see which topics needs reassignment.

 As we discussed above, this file will have the topics that we need to reassign.

 Now a good question arises.
 What topics require reassignment?